ever1509/RentalMoviesChallenge/README.md

     To run the API you can move to the project RentalMovies.Presentation with PowerShell with administration privilegies and then execute the following command:
       1) **_dotnet run_**

-    To watch the the API executed you can to the url https://localhost:5001/swagger _Example:_
+    To watch the API you can go to the url https://localhost:5001/swagger _Example:_
     ![alt text](https://github.com/ever1509/RentalMoviesChallenge/blob/master/images/APIDemo.png?raw=true)